College-of-DuPage-Lunabotics/lunabot_ros/README.md

 #### 2. Connect controller and run joy node (client)

-Connect your controller either through a wired or Bluetooth connection to the client computer.
+Connect your controller either through a wired or Bluetooth connection to the client.

 ```bash
 ros2 run joy joy_node